Arc’teryx Cerium Hoody

 Weight and Packability

-At 12.5 ounces for my men’s large (listed weight is 11.8 oz. for a size medium), the Cerium Hoody isn’t setting any weight records but is competitively light for the level of warmth it provides.
-For reference, it’s slightly heavier than the Feathered Friends Eos (10.8 oz.) while undercutting Patagonia’s popular Down Sweater Hoody (14.8 oz.).
+At 12.5 ounces for my men’s large (listed weight is 11.9 oz.), the Cerium Hoody isn’t setting any weight records but is competitively light for the level of warmth it provides.
+For reference, it’s slightly heavier than the Feathered Friends Eos (11.8 oz.) while undercutting Patagonia’s popular Down Sweater Hoody (14.8 oz.).
 However, compared to true ultralight models, it does fall on the heavier end of the spectrum.
-For comparison, the Mountain Hardwear Ghost Whisperer/2 Hoody (8.8 oz.) and Montbell EX Light Down Anorak (7.6 oz.) both are notably lighter.
+For comparison, the Mountain Hardwear Ghost Whisperer Hoody (10.7 oz.) is a little lighter, and Montbell’s streamlined EX Light Down Anorak (7.6 oz.) will save you even more weight.
 That said, it’s important to keep in mind that the Cerium uses a thicker (read: more durable) shell fabric and has some synthetic insulation in select areas.
 These features offer tangible benefits but also add a little weight.

 Arc'teryx Cerium Hoody (standing on boat)